 - Enhanced external profile through demonstrating a framework to deal with ESG risk, resulting in a better investor perspective which inevitably leads to a better risk-to-income rating.

 If you desire your company to achieve the above-listed benefits from GCX expertise, please feel free to reach out to us, GCX will be happy to guide your company through its contribution towards a realistic net zero ambition contribution.

-Thabo Mthembu is the GCX Business Development Manager.
+Thabo Mthembu is the former GCX Business Development Manager.
 Thabo previously worked for WWF South Africa as a policy researcher on low carbon energy systems with the then Living Planet Unit (LPU), doing policy outreach work on sustainable energy access.
 Later, Thabo worked on an initiative with WWF Sweden and WWF South Africa called ‘Climate Solver’, which is a digital clean technology platform in partnership with Sustainia that identifies and supports innovative entrepreneurs in the clean technology sector in China, India, Sweden and South Africa.
 Thabo holds a Masters Degree in global studies and Postgraduate Certificates in energy, climate change and renewable energy project finance fundamentals.